sdthompson1/dominion-rl/README.md

 1. Initialize the environment with a specific kingdom
 2. Create a DQN agent with reinforcement learning, starting from a randomized initial strategy
 3. Train the agent over 4,000 games
+4. Save graphs of training progress to a "plots" folder (which will be created if required)
-4. Save the trained model as `dominion_dqn.pt`
+5. Save the trained model as `dominion_dqn.pt`

 In the default kingdom, the agent learns a "Big Money + Wharf" strategy, which scores around 31 points in the time available.

-To use imitation learning instead:
+To use the predefined strategy instead:

 1. Edit the DQNAgent creation code in `main.py`, changing `predefined_strategy=None` to `predefined_strategy=buy_menu_strategy`
-   - This predefined strategy can score maybe 10 points by itself, but the DQN agent is able to improve it significantly
 2. Delete the existing `dominion_dqn.pt` file if it exists
 3. Run `python main.py` again

-The agent now learns a strategy involving University, Alchemist, Wharf and Vineyard, which is capable of scoring around 40--60 points (i.e. beating the previous Big Money-like strategy), although training can sometimes be a little unstable.
+In this case, the agent begins with an "imitation learning" phase where it learns to copy the predefined strategy, scoring around 10 points.
+As training progresses, the agent shifts away from the predefined strategy and instead explores freely on its own, allowing it to discover a new strategy involving University, Alchemist, Wharf and Vineyard, scoring around 40--60 points on average (although it might be necessary to train for longer than the default 4,000 episodes in order to see this).

 You can also re-run `main.py` to resume training (starting from the saved `dominion_dqn.pt` model) if desired.
+(If doing this, it might be desirable to decrease the initial epsilon and/or predefined strategy probability, as you don't need as much exploration when restarting from a previous run.)

 For further experimentation, training parameters can be adjusted by editing `main.py`, and the neural network architecture can be changed by editing the `QNetwork` class in `learning.py`.
 Also, of course, different combinations of kingdom cards can be tried, by modifying the list near the top of `main.py`.